 I only did a level or two somewhere else.
-Can I take your classes?
+Can I take your beginners’ classes?

-Why can’t I take your classes?
-Take my money already!
+Why can’t I just take your advanced classes?

 We teach improv differently, and we prefer to do that from the very beginning.
-Our students end up with the best all round training in many different improv methods, and that approach requires a beginner level clean slate.
-If you’ve trained elsewhere, then we don’t know what you learned or who you learned it from, so you may come with training that will need to be fixed or changed before entering our curriculum.
-With so many places to learn improv these days, it’s now almost impossible to run conversion courses like we used to.
+Our students end up with the best training in many different improv methods, and that approach requires a beginner level clean slate.
+If you’ve trained elsewhere, then we don’t know what you learned or who you learned it from, so you may come with training and improv muscle memory that will need to be fixed or changed before entering our curriculum.
+See our join us page for more details.

 Can my group hire you for private training in the inner west?

 Absolutely!
 Our teachers are usually available for any kind of improvisation, improv or spontaneity training you need, pretty much anywhere in Sydney.
 We love working with different groups at various experience levels, as well as helping organisations improve their team work, spontaneity and agility.
-Private training is also the only way that experienced improvisors can be invited to join our classes, as our teachers will be able to observe your group and prepare you for our curriculum.
-Contact us if you’d like to hire us for private training.
+Private training is also the easiest way for experienced improvisors to join our classes, as our teachers will be able to observe your group and prepare you for our curriculum.
+Contact us if you’d like to hire us for private or corporate training.

 Teachers & Faculty